taolson/Admiran/doc/Language.md

 in `%import` and `%export` declarations, and can be used to qualify variable, constructor, and type names.
 Module names can be aliased in an `%import` declaration to provide a shorthand for qualifiers.

-#### Variable names and Type names
+#### Variable Names and Type Names

 Variable names and type names share the same namespace in Miranda2.
 They are either

 * Alphanumeric strings which begin with a lower-case letter, `'`, or `_` :
   * `foo` `alphaBeta5'` `_eq`
-* Symbolic character strings which specify infix names:
+* Symbolic character strings which specify infix operator names:
   * `+` `>>=` `!!`

 Alphanumeric variable and type names can be used in an infix manner when preceded directly by a `$`,